 Bread/toast, fruit, tea & coffee, water, fresh snacks, soft drinks and local beer and wine with dinner are available free of charge.

-Additional wine and spirits are available as additional extras.
+Additional wine and spirits are available for purchase.

 The menus are not fixed and meals are served in the air-conditioned dining area.